anthonycoffey/phoenix-press/memory-bank/activeContext.md

     * Separated validation logic into a `useEffect` hook in `ConversationalForm`.
     * Restored Turnstile integration.
     * Styled the conversational form (`ConversationalForm.jsx`) to behave like a chatbox (min/max width, shrink-wrap content) using inline styles (`sx` prop) on the main `<Card>` component, ensuring styles do not affect the embed form.
-    * Updated UX in `ConversationalForm.jsx` for navigation during processing: Back button is always responsive.
-Next/Submit button clicks show "Securing form, please wait..." alert if Turnstile is not ready (`turnstileToken` is null).
-If a fetch is already in progress (`loading` is true), clicking Next/Submit now shows a "Saving, please wait...." alert.
-Button `disabled` state remains based only on input validation (`hasInputErrors`).
+    * Updated UX in `ConversationalForm.jsx` for navigation during processing: Replaced disruptive alerts for loading/Turnstile states with inline `Typography` messages ("Saving your answer, please wait...", "Securing form, please wait...").
+The Next/Submit button is now disabled based on input validation errors (`hasInputErrors`), API loading state (`loading`), and Turnstile readiness (`!turnstileToken`).
+The Back button remains always enabled when visible.
+    * Aligned the data structure passed up by `ServiceSelect.jsx` (used in `ConversationalForm`) to match the structure used by `EmbedForm/Services.jsx`.
+The `ServiceSelect` component now formats the selected services into an array of objects `[{value: ..., id: ...}]` within its `handleCheckboxChange` function before calling the `onInputChange` prop.
 * **Key Patterns/Preferences:**
     * WordPress plugin structure.
     * PHP for backend/WordPress integration.